In 2014, I was standing in Crimea, looking at blueprints for a seaport we were about to rebuild.

 Why I Created This

 Things that seem obvious to me are entirely new to them.
+Who is doing what.
 How tax structures affect investment choices.
 Why jurisdiction matters before you sell.
 The second-order effects nobody mentions.

 I wanted to create something different.

-Capital Founders is where I share what I've learned, from building and losing a billion-dollar project (and most of my money at that time), from years of working with founders and their capital, from operating in wealth management every day.
+Capital Founders is where I share what I've learned, from building and losing a billion-dollar project (and most of my money at that time), and then building again, from years of working with founders and their capital, from operating in wealth management every day.
 I explain how things actually work, in plain language, without the bullshit.

 I don't know everything.
 I'm still learning.
 So I share that too, what I'm discovering, what I'm questioning, where I'm uncertain.

-This isn't about hot takes or engagement farming.
+This isn't about hot takes or stock tips.
 It's about building a resource that founders can actually use to make better decisions with their wealth.
+How to think about it.
+What is really important, and what is not.

 Who This Is Really For